muvavarirwa/p3_collab-compet/README.md

     Linux (x86, headless): "path/to/Tennis_Linux_NoVis/Tennis.x86"
     Linux (x86_64, headless): "path/to/Tennis_Linux_NoVis/Tennis.x86_64"

-For instance, if you are using a Mac, then you downloaded Tennis.app.
+For instance, if you are using a Linux machine, then you downloaded Tennis.x86_64.
 If this file is in the same folder as the notebook, then the line below should appear as follows:

-env = UnityEnvironment(file_name="./Tennis_Linux/Tennis.x86_64", worker_id=162, no_graphics=True)
+env = UnityEnvironment(file_name="/home/ubuntu/udacity/deep-reinforcement-learning/p3_collab-compet/Tennis_Linux/Tennis.x86_64", worker_id=162, no_graphics=True)

 In this notebook, the **Directory** structure below is used: